 As with all essential oils, remember not to buy sandalwood oil from food stores.
 Apart from these reminders, here are the things you should look for when choosing your sandalwood oil:

 - Therapeutic grade

-I highly recommend Gya Lab's sandalwood oil.
-Their sandalwood oil is distilled from the Santalum album tree and is undiluted, 100% pure therapeutic grade.
+I highly recommend Plant Theraphy's sandalwood oil.
+Their sandalwood oil is distilled from the Santalum album tree and is undiluted, 100% pure therapeutic grade and organic.
 For its reasonable price, you get the classic woody-floral smelling oil with all its highly sought-after beneficial properties.

 Don't let a heftier tag turn you off!
 If you compare the price to the mileage and benefits you will obtain from sandalwood oil, this essential oil proves to be worth its price tag.

 There are other cosmetic products with a heftier price tag that doesn't even come close to the benefits offered by sandalwood oil.
 The best part is that you can mix and match with other oils.

 So with sandalwood oil, you can be sure that you are getting your money's worth and treating your skin the best you can!